 These influences have nothing to do with parents who are over-involved or interfering which is obviously unhelpful for any new couple struggling to establish their own identity.

 Much of this early formation and the resulting influences are positive, however we scarcely notice these because they don’t cause problems.
-For the influences that do cause grief, some marriages will learn to tolerate it, some will collapse under its weight, and some will successfully process it so that the negative impact is mitigated.
+For the influences that do cause grief, some marriages will learn to tolerate them, some will collapse under their weight, and some will successfully process it so that the negative impact is dispelled.

 Model of Marriage